rustatian/epoll/README.md

 # epoll
-Read-Write data with epoll API in Go
+Read and write data with epoll API in Go [Linux-only]